ucdavisdatalab/Spatial_SQL/README.md

 The asterisk (\*) means "everything" or "give me all the columns".
 You could read the query as "Select everything from the *flowlines* table."

 The result should look very much like an attribute table you might expect to see in a graphical GIS, but with one additional column.
 The import process added *geometry* field.
-The *geom* field contains information that allows the database tool to know where that particular object should be located in space, but unfortunately, it doesn't look like anything we understand as humans.
+The *geometry* field contains information that allows the database tool to know where that particular object should be located in space, but unfortunately, it doesn't look like anything we understand as humans.
 We'll learn to deal with this column more in a little while.

 ### Add a WHERE clause: